Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Generalisation and Underspecification

+From their inception, ensemble models that incorporate many, diverse sub-models have been proposed to address the problems of robustness and generalisability \cite{sagi2018ensemble,pang2019improving,wenzel2020hyperparameter}.
+However, as we will demonstrate they also fail to mitigate the low consistency problem of model explanations.
 We argue that the lack of understanding of exactly how these deep learning models work \cite{weinan2020towards} and generalise is ultimately preventing us from addressing the aforementioned issues.
 Understanding how the stochastic nature of the training process affects what properties of the data is captured by the model is fundamental.
 But recent theoretical and experimental studies to understand the generalisation of neural networks concluded the inadequacy of current measures of generalisation \cite{dziugaite2020search,jiang2020fantastic}.

 A closer look at explainable outputs of DL models allows us to understand how the randomness introduced during the training significantly affects the explanation of the model's decisions despite consistent accuracy levels.
 This raises important questions around the robustness of these models.
 On the contrary kernel methods, namely SVM, are robust against these changes, suggesting that it is the stochastic nature of deep learning model training that may be causing these issues to arise.
 We argue that these issues significantly impede our ability to confidently suggest DL models for use in healthcare, as they imply that the models might be relying on spurious correlations in the data leading to models producing inconsistent explanations upon retraining.